kzhovn/uri-commands-obsidian/README.md

     - Note that for websites, you *must* start your URI with `https://` or `http://`, not `www.`
 - Open the wikipedia page for the contents of the YAML field "topic": `https://en.wikipedia.org/wiki/{{meta:topic}}`
 - Look up your selection in your Calibre library: `calibre://search/_?q={{selection}}`
+- Open the url in the "external-link" metadata field: `{{meta:external-link}}`
+    - Note that for this to work, URL encoding must be turned off

 ## Related plugins
 - [Advanced URI](https://github.com/Vinzent03/obsidian-advanced-uri): enables URIs for daily note, appending text to a file, jump to heading, search and replace, and more